-Subject Title: INORGANIC CHEMISTRY - I (COORDINATION CHEMISTRY)
+Subject Title: INORGANIC CHEMISTRY - I (Coordination Chemistry)

-Course Code .
-CHMA13B Number of credit hours : 4(four)
+Course Code : CHMA13B Number of credit hours : 4(four)

 This course presents the basic theories of coordination compounds, structure of different complexes with varying coordination numbers and a study of magnetic and electronic properties.
-New cluster compounds and their structure are also discussed.
+New cluster compounds and their structures are also discussed.